-Simba Col - Point Lenana - Kami Camp.
+Austrian Hut-Point Lenana - Kami Camp.

 You'll climb the trekking peak Lenana (4,985 m) with your trekking team and enjoy their moment of reaching this spectacular summit with them.
 This climb also aids as a good acclimatisation climb before our ascent of Batian the next day.
 From this unique vantage point, you can see the eastern aspect of the massive climb ahead and begin to appreciate the exciting adventure in store.
-There will be a final breakfast with your trekking team before saying goodbye and beginning your descend to Kami hut, the base of the climbing route on the north face of Mount Kenya.
-Day 7: Kami Camp-Batian You'll have an early start (4am) and will be supplied with a packed lunch and hike the 30 mins to the base of the normal route for climbing Batian.
+After our return to Austria hut you will have a final breakfast with your trekking team before saying goodbye and beginning your descend to Kami hut, the base of the climbing route on the north face of Mount Kenya.

+Day 7:

+Kami Camp-Batian.

+You'll have an early start (4am) and will be supplied with a packed lunch and hike the 30 mins to the base of the normal route for climbing Batian.
 The climb itself commences at 4500m and tops out on the 5198m high Batian, the true summit of Mount Kenya.
-Generally, the climb to the summit and return to Kami camp takes around 11-12 hours.
+Generally, the climb to the summit and return to Kami camp takes around 11 -12 hours.
 The Batian ascent comprises of 18 pitches using a 60 rope or 22 pitches using a 45 rope.
-Depending on your ability and strength as seen the day before will often dictate which rope length we will be using.
+Depending on your ability and strength as seen